 Recently, the interplay of topology and non-Hermiticity \cite{PhysRevLett.116.133903, PhysRevLett.120.146402, Ghatak_2019, PhysRevX.8.031079, PhysRevX.9.041015, Ashida2020, RevModPhys.93.015005} has emerged as a captivating frontier in the realm of condensed matter physics.
 This fortuitous interplay has revealed a plethora of intriguing physical phenomena, prominently featuring the non-Hermitian skin effect \cite{PhysRevLett.121.086803, PhysRevLett.121.026808, PhysRevB.99.201103, PhysRevLett.124.056802, PhysRevLett.124.086801}, where bulk eigenstates primarily localize near system boundaries, exceptional points \cite{PhysRevB.97.121401, Heiss_2012, PhysRevLett.118.040401}, at which the Hamiltonian becomes defective and multiple eigenvectors coalesce, and the non-Bloch band theory \cite{PhysRevLett.123.066404}.
 The experimental exploration of the topological systems has been materialized in diverse physical settings, spanning ultra-cold atoms in optical lattices \cite{El-Ganainy2018, Eichelkraut2013}, electronic \cite{PhysRevLett.114.173902, Helbig2020, Lee2018, PhysRevB.109.115407}, mechanical \cite{Wang}, and acoustic \cite{Fleury2015, PhysRevApplied.16.057001} systems.
 Thus, non-Hermitian (NH) systems present a vast platform to explore the connection between topology and non-Hermiticity.

-The scope of topological insulators has been broadened further to include higher-order topological insulators (HOTIs) \cite{PhysRevLett.110.046404, PhysRevLett.119.246401, PhysRevLett.119.246402, hoti_sc, Schindler2018, Xie2021}, which host robust topological states at boundaries of dimension $d-2$ or less for a bulk that is $d$-dimensional.
+The scope of topological insulators has been broadened further to include higher-order topological insulators (HOTIs) \cite{PhysRevLett.110.046404, PhysRevLett.119.246401, PhysRevLett.119.246402, hoti_sc, Schindler2018, Xie2021, PhysRevB.99.041301, PhysRevB.96.245115, Benalcazar}, which host robust topological states at boundaries of dimension $d-2$ or less for a bulk that is $d$-dimensional.
 For example, a second-order HOTI hosts zero-dimensional corner modes for a bulk that is two-dimensional and one-dimensional hinge modes for a three-dimensional bulk.
-Recent research exploring the interplay between non-Hermiticity and higher-order topological phases (HOTPs) \cite{PhysRevLett.122.076801, PhysRevLett.123.016805, PhysRevB.99.081302, PhysRevLett.123.073601, PhysRevB.102.205118, Qihuang} suggests the presence of intriguing phenomena yet to be uncovered.
+Recent research exploring the interplay between non-Hermiticity and higher-order topological phases (HOTPs) \cite{PhysRevLett.122.076801, PhysRevLett.123.016805, PhysRevB.99.081302, PhysRevLett.123.073601, PhysRevB.102.205118, Qihuang, PhysRevB.106.L140303, ghosh24} suggests the presence of intriguing phenomena yet to be uncovered.
 One of the most intriguing puzzles in the field of HOTI involves devising a mechanism to gap out the first-order edge (surface) states of a 2D (3D) TI to transform them into an HOTP.
-In this context, Ren et al. \cite{PhysRevLett.124.166804} have demonstrated how an in-plane magnetic field (IPMF) gaps out the helical edge states of a QSH phase by breaking the TRS, thereby giving rise to an HOTP characterized by the presence of distinct corner modes in a suitably formed rhombic supercell.
+In this context, Ren et al. \cite{PhysRevLett.124.166804} have demonstrated how an in-plane magnetic field (IPMF) gaps out the helical edge states of a QSH phase by breaking the TRS, thereby giving rise to a HOTP characterized by the presence of distinct corner modes observed in suitable open boundary conditions.
 A pertinent question arises: is it feasible to recover the QSH phase from the HOTP?
 If so, how do we delineate the reentrant QSH phase?